 Insulated jackets come in a variety of levels from light to super-warm, and down to puffy.
 Depending on the level featured, less layering underneath will be required.

 What’s right for you?
 That will depend a lot on where you are riding/skiing, and how hot/cold you run.
 For example, the northwest is really wet and mild, so most people in that area use a highly waterproof and breathable shell.
 The upper Midwest is very cold and dry, so most people there are willing to sacrifice some waterproofness for the extra warmth in an insulated jacket.

 Lastly, a technical ski or snowboard jacket will have additional features specific to the activities they’re designed for.
 A couple of common examples include:

 Snow pants are pretty straightforward.
-Again, staying dry is better.
+Again, staying dry is better when deciding what to wear skiing and snowboarding.
 There is a huge variety of options out there for snow pants.
 Just as with jackets, pants will typically have a waterproof rating.